 6. Age & Season

 For safety reasons, always pay attention to the age of your tires.
 As tires age, the treads can separate from the tire, leading to reduced traction.
 Prolonged exposure to heat, the way you store the car, and how it is used can also impact tire quality and longevity.

 Storing the vehicle in a covered garage protects the tires from the elements.
 Remember that not all tires are meant to handle the same amount of miles, but regular rotations will improve their longevity by enabling an even wearing of the treads.

-Your tires might look great and still have a good grip, but if you live in a state with varying seasons, ensure that you always have tires best suited for the conditions of each season.
-This sometimes mean you will have two sets of tires – those that perform better during dry season and those that are specifically designed for better performance during rain and snow.
+Your tires might look great and still have a good grip, but ensure you always have tires best suited for the conditions of varying seasons.
+This sometimes means you will have two sets of tires – those that perform better during dry season and those that are specifically designed for better performance during rain.

 When was the last time your tires were serviced?

-Your car is designed for safe transportation, and you never know when your tires might give out.
 To maintain a safe drive, never ignore these signs, and take care of your tires with regular checks for irregularities.
 Ready to have your tires checked?
 Schedule a visit with service today.